datadutch/snowflake_introductie/README.md

 You can do so via this link: [Snowflake Trial](https://bidutch.medium.com/snowflake-30-day-trial-962793442668)

 Some guidance for this repo: each markdown file has a number, if there are code snippets for the subject, they will be in a folder with the number.
+We can assume that there is a certain sequence in the numbering, but no guarantees there.